-The Dietetics Program is fully-accredited by the Accreditation Council on Education in Nutrition and Dietetics (ACEND), a division of the Academy of Nutrition and Dietetics.
+The Dietetics Program is fully-accredited by the Accreditation Council on Education in Nutrition and Dietetics (ACEND).
+ACEND is the accrediting agency for the Academy of Nutrition and Dietetics.

 Steps to Become a Registered Dietitian Nutritionist

-The three steps required to become a Registered Dietitian Nutritionist are as follows:
+The five steps required to become a Registered Dietitian Nutritionist are as follows:

 - Complete a bachelor’s degree and earn a Verification Statement from an ACEND-accredited undergraduate program (like the Ball State Didactic Program in Dietetics).